 Where interactions may have been casual and sporadic before, an MQL is in the active research phase of its journey.

-Selling features in an earlier lifecycle stage would have been confusing overshare.
-But now leads are ready to hear about the specific features and how becoming a paying customer adds value.
+Selling features in an earlier lifecycle stage would have been confusing, but now leads are ready to hear about the specific features and how becoming a paying customer adds value.
+Case studies, demos, and free trials help paint this picture.

 SQL Content

 Now the lead is in Sales.
-Marketing has less to do with how the lead progresses.
-But Marketing's job is not done yet.
+Marketing has less to do with how the lead progresses, but their job isn’t done yet.
 Marketing can create sales enablement content.
-Through marketing automation, becoming an MQL can trigger three events:

 - A notification goes to Sales management about the ball in their court.